 He received a Bachelor’s degree in Accounting and a Master’s of Professional Accountancy degree from Western Kentucky University.
 Jeff has been a Certified Public Accountant (CPA) since 1998 and still maintains that certification through continuing education hours in Governmental Accounting and Finance each year.
 Before coming to the City, he worked in public accounting at a local CPA firm, as well as two local corporate headquarters’ offices in the accounting departments.
 Jeff has served on various boards and committees including the Bowling Green Economic Development Authority board, the Warren County Downtown Economic Development Authority board, the Bowling Green Police and Firefighters Pension board, the ITA Finance committee, the BG/WC Depot committee, and the Bowling Green East Little League board.
 In his free time, Jeff enjoys spending time with his family, coaching youth sports, and playing golf.

-Katie E. Schaller-Ward is the Assistant City Manager/City Clerk and Official Custodian of Records for the City of Bowling Green.
-She has been with the City of Bowling Green since 1996 and previously held the positions of Assistant City Clerk and City Clerk.
-She also served as the Interim Public Works Director from May 2010 through January 2011.
-Ms. Schaller-Ward manages the Office of City Clerk and Purchasing as well as oversees the development and implementation of the City’s annual operating budget.
+Katie E. Schaller-Ward is the Assistant City Manager/Chief Financial Officer for the City of Bowling Green.
+She has been with the City of Bowling Green since 1996 and previously held the positions of Assistant City Manager/City Clerk, City Clerk and Assistant City Clerk.
+She also served as the Interim City Manager from March 2018 to May 2018 and Interim Public Works Director from May 2010 through January 2011.
+Ms. Schaller-Ward is the Director of the Finance Department, and is responsible for the general supervision of all financial affairs of the City, including the development and implementation of the City’s annual operating budget.

 Ms. Schaller-Ward is a graduate of Western Kentucky University receiving a Bachelor’s of Science Degree in Finance, emphasis in Financial Planning, and completed postgraduate courses in the Master of Public Administration Program at WKU.
-She became a Certified Kentucky Municipal Clerk (CKMC) in July 2002 and achieved Certified Municipal Clerk (CMC) designation in August 2003 while a member of the International Institute of Municipal Clerks (IIMC).
 Additionally, Ms. Schaller-Ward graduated from the City of Bowling Green’s two leadership development courses (TEAM BG and TEAM BG II), the Bowling Green Area Chamber of Commerce’s leadership development course (Leadership BG), and the University of Virginia’s Cooper Center for Public Service course on high performance organizations (LEAD).
-Ms. Schaller-Ward was also awarded the Bronze, Silver and Gold Certificates from the Kentucky League of Cities’ (KLC) Public Officials Essential Skills Institute (POESI), and attained Level 1 – Achievement in Local Government through the KLC City Officials Training Center.
+Ms. Schaller-Ward was also awarded the Bronze, Silver and Gold Certificates from the Kentucky League of Cities’ (KLC) Public Officials Essential Skills Institute (POESI), and attained Level I – Achievement in Local Government and Level II – Excellence in City Governance through the KLC City Officials Training Center.

-Ms. Schaller-Ward is a member of the Kentucky Municipal Clerks Association (KMCA), past Secretary and Vice President, a member of the Barren River Municipal Clerks Association (BRMCA), the Kentucky City/County Management Association (KCCMA), and the International City/County Management Association (ICMA).
+Ms. Schaller-Ward is a member of the Kentucky City/County Management Association (KCCMA), the International City/County Management Association (ICMA) and Government Finance Officers Association (GFOA).

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.